WisdmLabs/Product-Enquiry-For-WooCommerce/readme.txt

 == Changelog ==

+= 3.2.4 =
+* Feature:  Added activation popup with advanced UI to promote Pro features.
+* Feature:  Added filter 'pefree_show_activation_popup' to allow developers to disable the activation popup.
+* Tweak:    Compatibility with WordPress 6.8.3 ensured.
+* Tweak:    Compatibility with WooCommerce 10.3.4 ensured.

 = 3.2.3 =
 * Feature:  Added instant, real-time validation for enquiry form fields (on keyup/focusout/input) with all the fields.
 * Feature:  Introduced a Pro upsell modal on settings pages when interacting with [Available in PRO]
 * Fix:      Prevented invalid HTML pattern regex from breaking the enquiry button on PHP 8+ by disabling native pattern parsing and relying on JS validation.
-* Tweak:    Updated the admin upsell “View Demo” link to the latest demo page.
+* Tweak:    Updated the admin upsell "View Demo" link to the latest demo page.
 * Tweak:    Compatibility with WordPress 6.8.2 ensured.
 * Tweak:    Compatibility with WooCommerce 10.1.0 ensured.